Yanderra railway station: Yanderra payroll robbery

 On the night of 7 December 1941, a New South Wales FP5 railway paybus was deliberately blown up in an attempted robbery by a homemade dynamite bomb attached to a wire acting as a detonator, and laid on the tracks near the station.
 The force of the explosion completely destroyed portions of the paybus, and twisted the perway.
 Two of the three workers inside were killed instantly, with the third dying in hospital after being rescued from underneath the wreckage.
 The incident resulted in a nationwide manhunt for the perpetrators.
 Although the murders were never solved, by the mid-1950s it became generally accepted that the robbery had been orchestrated by Lionel Charles Thomas, who had become notorious for the 1950 murder of widow Phyllis Page.
 Serving in the Australian Army during World War II, Thomas had been dishonourably discharged for theft, and by the 1950s, had been tried for murder four times including that of an assistant stationmaster at Carnegie railway station in Melbourne in 1945.
 He had also been charged for blinding two men in separate pepper attacks.
-He hung himself in his prison cell in 1951.
+He hanged himself in his prison cell in 1951.